JOIN LOGIN JOIN

 If you are wondering, “Is the Leman Russ a good tank?”
 Yes, and the reason is simple: it is a reliable workhorse that can be tuned for the matchup instead of praying your one gimmick lands.

 On the battlefield, the WH40k Leman Russ tank is more than just a pretty model.
 It’s a workhorse.
-With its impressive toughness and high firepower (and a few heavy stubbers for fun), it’s a reliable choice for holding the line or spearheading an attack and can be produced on any of the forge worlds.
+With its impressive toughness and high firepower (and a few heavy stubbers for fun), it’s a reliable choice for holding the line or spearheading an attack.

 • Into heavy armor: build at least one Russ with the job of cracking tough targets, then keep it alive long enough to do that job.
 Treat it like a problem-solver, not a hero, and give it clear lanes to shoot.